soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

   - Implication: A new load has been added, and Catch-up is required to continue working.

-- Tag inconsistencies: Process identifies, via an Advanced eDiscovery algorithm, inconsistencies in the file tagging process that may negatively impact the analysis.
+- Tag inconsistencies: Process identifies, via an Data investigations algorithm, inconsistencies in the file tagging process that may negatively impact the analysis.

   - Implication: The next sample will include files that have been tagged in previous samples, and their tagging must be redone.